creativestyle/creativeshop/README.md

 This is a core metapackage which you should install in order to get creativeshop into your Magento 2 setup.

+## Demo

+_A small peek into to available features, this is by no means exaustive._

 Short video presentation of the __Content Constructor__ feature:

 <p align="center">